UNINETTSigma2/documentation/training/events/2022-05-hpc-on-boarding.md

 # HPC On-boarding May 2022

-The Norwegian Research Infrastructure Services (**NRIS**) is offering a on-boarding hands-on course for current and future users of national HPC systems (Saga, Fram, Betzy).
+The Norwegian Research Infrastructure Services (**NRIS**) is offering an on-boarding hands-on course for current and future users of national HPC systems (Saga, Fram, Betzy).

 **Targeted Audience**: The course is aimed at students, researchers and employees of any